UmerFarooqJillani/Learn-Riverpod-Flutter/README.md

 - Doesn’t include routing or side-effects by default (but works great with `go_router`, `hooks_riverpod`, etc.)

 ## How to Install and Setup Riverpod
+- Package	`flutter_riverpod: ^latest` vs `riverpod: ^latest`
+  - `riverpod`
+    - Pure Dart.
+    - Can be used outside of Flutter — like in Dart-only projects, CLI tools, unit test logic, etc.
+    - You don’t get widgets like `ConsumerWidget`, `ref.watch()` in `build()` unless you also add `flutter_riverpod`.
+  - `flutter_riverpod`
+    - This is the Flutter integration layer.
+    - Includes everything from riverpod, plus Flutter-specific widgets and context-less architecture.
+    - Enables ref.watch, ref.read, ProviderScope, ConsumerWidget, Consumer, HookConsumerWidget, etc.
+  - **In Flutter apps, you only need `flutter_riverpod`, because it already includes riverpod under the hood.**
 1. Add Dependency in pubspec.yaml:
 ```yaml
 dependencies: